Market manipulation: Ramping (the market)

 Actions designed to artificially raise the market price of listed securities and give the impression of voluminous trading in order to make a quick profit.

-Wash trade

-In a wash trade the manipulator takes both the buy and the sell side of a trade, often using a third party as a proxy to trade on behalf of the manipulator, for the purpose of generating activity and increasing the price.
-This is more involved than churning because the orders are actually fulfilled.

 Bear raid

 In a bear raid there is an attempt to push the price of a stock down by heavy selling or short selling.

-Lure and squeeze

-This works with a company that is very distressed on paper, with impossibly high debt, consistently high annual losses but very few assets, making it look as if bankruptcy must be imminent.
-The stock price gradually falls as people new to the stock short it on the basis of the poor outlook for the company, until the number of shorted shares greatly exceeds the total number of shares that are not held by those aware of the lure and squeeze scheme (henceforward "people in the know").
-In the meantime, people in the know increasingly purchase the stock as it drops to lower and lower prices.
-When the short interest has reached a maximum, the company announces it has made a deal with its creditors to settle its loans in exchange for shares of stock (or some similar kind of arrangement that leverages the stock price to benefit the company), knowing that those who have short positions will be squeezed as the price of the stock sky-rockets.
-Near its peak price, people in the know start to sell, and the price gradually falls back down again for the cycle to repeat.

 Quote stuffing

 Quote stuffing is made possible by high-frequency trading programs that can execute market actions with incredible speed.
 However, high-frequency trading in and of itself is not illegal.
 The tactic involves using specialized, high-bandwidth hardware to quickly enter and withdraw large quantities of orders in an attempt to flood the market, thereby gaining an advantage over slower market participants.

 Cross-market manipulation

 Cross-market manipulation occurs when a trader trades in one market for the purpose of manipulating the price of an asset in another market, capitalizing off the price-moving effects thus generated, instead of with the bona fide intent of profiting off the trade itself.